Cipher Department of the High Command of the Wehrmacht: 1939 to summer 1944

 OKW/Chi passed from peace to war without change to its organization.
-Preparations had been made in 1938 to define staff numbers but at outbreak, personnel were increased by about 30%.
+Preparations had been made in 1938 to define staff numbers but at the outbreak of the war, personnel were increased by about 30%.
 In 1939, OKW/Chi was called The Cryptologic Bureau (German: Chiffrierstelle) and was a part of the Inspectorate of the Signal Troops.
 At the start of the war The Cryptologic Bureau was commanded by Oberstlt (Colonel) Fritz Boetzel as Director of Operations with his deputy being Major Andrae.
 He was replaced by Colonel Hugo Kettler during summer of 1943.

 The organization of OKW/Chi was broken down into four groups which were named Group I to Group IV.

 In 1938, OKW/Chi had no mechanical aids to use for the quick decryption of enemy messages once the cipher was broken.
 Although major attempts were made to mechanize the process, it was realized only in late 1943 that additional specialist personnel would be needed, and they were not available.

-OKW/Chi was primarily an intelligence gathering organization at this point, with its only commitment to develop ciphers for Military Intelligence (Abwehr) Each branch of the armed forces were free to submit their system for testing, but were under no obligation to do so.
+OKW/Chi was primarily an intelligence gathering organization at this point, with its only commitment to develop ciphers for Military Intelligence (Abwehr).
+Each branch of the armed forces were free to submit their system for testing, but were under no obligation to do so.
 In October 1943, OKW/Chi gained control for cipher development across all military agencies by an order of Field Marshall Keitel, Chief of Staff of the Supreme Command Armed Forces (OKW).